 My father was a Marine and we moved around a lot when I was younger, mainly between California, North Carolina + Connecticut.
 Once he retired we settle in South Eastern Connecticut where I finished middle school, high school and college.

+Where do you live now?
 On the balboa peninsula in Newport Beach, California

+Was food a big part of your childhood?
 Absolutely!
 Everything revolved around cooking + eating.
 Holiday’s, birthdays, you name it.
 There was always a reason to get the family together and celebrate.

 How did you discover your love for cooking-any defining moments?

 I don’t think I have any defining moments.
 Food was always a big part of everyday life.
-I remember aa kid every Christmas decorating cut out sugar cookies + candy canes with my grandmother, that might have been one of my earliest memories.
+I remember as a kid every Christmas decorating cut out sugar cookies + candy canes with my grandmother, that might have been one of my earliest memories.
 I started washing dishes + being a prep cook at 15 and have always had my foot in the door of a restaurant in some capacity since.

 What do love about the culinary world?